Caps & Hats

 Start with the use case.
 A cap sold on a retail shelf needs different decisions than a giveaway cap tossed into an event bag.
 Retail caps may need hang tags, UPC stickers, size labels, branded inserts, carton counts, cleaner finishing, and tighter color consistency.
 Promo caps can usually tolerate simpler packaging if the logo, fit, and delivery date are right.

 The fastest ordering path is to define the job before asking suppliers to quote it.
 Nobody can price accurately from "black cap with logo" if the brief omits quantity, closure, decoration size, thread colors, delivery date, and packing requirements.
+A strong retail merch caps production timeline plan your bulk order process starts with a complete brief, not a rush quote.

 Build the spec sheet in this order: